-->Geometry Assembly[] Any Geometry Assemblies used directly by this CG Assembly.
+->Map[] Any Maps used directly in this CG Assembly.
+The relationship is includesMap/includedBy. ->Material[] Any Materials used directly in this CG Assembly.
+The relationship is includesMaterial/includedBy. -> Composite Material[] Any Composite Materials used directly in this CG Assembly.
+The relationship is includesCompositeMaterial/includedBy. ->Geometry[] Any Geometry used directly by this CG Assembly.
+The relationship is includes Geometry/included By. ->Geometry Assembly[] Any Geometry Assemblies used directly by this CG Assembly.
 The relationship is includesGeometryAssembly/includedBy. -> Rig [] Any Rig needed for the CG Assembly ->CG Assembly[] Any CG Assemblies used directly by this CG Assembly.
-The relationship is includesCGAssembly/includedBy.
+The relationship is includes CGAssembly/included By.
 Purpose Optional.
 Level of Detail Optional.
 Scale Optional. ->Light Info [] Light information for the CG Assembly NOTE: if no light, applications importing OMC data should use their default, what they find reasonable, etc. ->Camera Info Camera information for the CG Assembly.
-NOTE: if no light, applications importing OMC data should use their default, what they find reasonable, etc. Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. $\rightarrow$ Context [] Any Context for the Asset.
+NOTE: if no light, applications importing OMC data should use their default, what they find reasonable, etc. Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. → Context [] Any Context for the Asset.
 See Part 2: Context

 If the CG Composition is imported to an application that assumes the presence of lights and cameras, the application should use its own default values for them.
-If the CG Assembly is included in a containing CG Assembly, it can inherit lights and cameras if no other are present.
+If the CG Assembly is included in a containing CG Assembly, it can inherit lights and cameras if no others are present.